fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```csharp

-    BankCustomer bankCustomer2 = new BankCustomer("Tim", "Shao");
+    BankCustomer customer2 = new BankCustomer("Tim", "Shao");

     ```

     The `BankCustomer` class constructor that accepts parameters for the customer's first and last name is called when the new instance is created.
 The constructor writes a message to the console that includes the customer's first and last name.

-1. Take a minute to your Program.cs and BankCustomer.cs files.
+1. Take a minute to review your Program.cs and BankCustomer.cs files.

     Program.cs file: